 The technologies which are developing need to be integrated in the supply chain of the sector so that the benefits are reaped by all the elements of the same.
 Logistics being an important area of the supply chain, has a crucial role to play.
 As per the Economic Survey 2017-18, the Indian logistics sector provides livelihood to more than 22 million people and improving the sector will facilitate 10 percent decrease in indirect logistics cost leading to the growth of 5 to 8 percent in exports.
 The National Logistics Policy (NLP), 2020 allows for the seamless movement of goods through a single window with a focus on employment, skills and making small and medium enterprises competitive.
-It aims at "enhancing efficiency across the value chain through increased digitization and technology adoption" (Ministry of Commerce and Industry, 2020; pg.
-3), "Creating a single point of reference for all logistics and trade facilitation matters in the country which will also function as a knowledge and information sharing platform" (Ministry of Commerce and Industry, 2020; pg.
-3) etc.
+It aims at "enhancing efficiency across the value chain through increased digitization and technology adoption" (Ministry of Commerce, 2019), "Creating a single point of reference for all logistics and trade facilitation matters in the country which will also function as a knowledge and information sharing platform" (Ministry of Commerce, 2019) etc.